temenuzhka-gadzheva/MovieAngularProject/README.md

 Visit `http://localhost` to see the application.

+## CI/CD Testing
+To test the CI/CD pipeline:
+1. Make changes to the code
+2. Commit and push to main branch
+3. Check GitHub Actions tab for workflow execution
+4. Verify Docker Hub for new image
+5. Confirm deployment on server

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.